ATG VEGETABLE OIL CONVERSION SYSTEM

 ATG Vegetable oil conversion system

-• Allows the operation of diesel engines and vehicles with straight vegetable oil (SVO/PPO) or waste vegetable oil (WVO/UCO)
+• Allows the operation of diesel engines with straight vegetable oil (SVO/PPO) or waste vegetable oil (WVO/UCO)

 • Gentle engine start with dual-fuel system